speedment/speedment-doc/pages/join.md

 ## The Join Component

-The `JoinComponent` (available in Speedment 3.1.0 and later) can be used to create type safe JOINs between tables.
+The `JoinComponent` can be used to create type safe JOINs between tables.
 It allows up to ten (10) tables to be joined in different ways as described in this chapter.

+## Installation
+The `JoinComponent` is optional and must be installed before being used:

+* If the application is run under the Java Module System (JPMS) it needs to `require com.speedment.runtime.join;` in the `module-info.java` file.
+* Add the component and all necessary classes by invoking `withModule(JoinModule.class)` in the `ApplicationBuilder`.

 ## Join Types
 The following join types are supported: